Nestle is paying $7.2 billion to sell Starbucks coffee

 Nestle and Starbucks are teaming up to create a "global coffee alliance."

-Under the deal, Nestle (NSRGF) will pay $7.2 billion to market, sell and distribute Starbucks' (SBUX) packaged products around the world, the companies said Monday.
+Under the deal, Nestle (NSRGF) will pay $7.2 billion to market, sell and distribute Starbucks' (SBUX) packaged coffees and teas around the world, the companies said Monday.

 Nestle already has a significant presence in the coffee business with well-known brands like Nescafe and Nespresso.
 It's now adding Starbucks coffee and tea products to the list.